code-zm/nymCHAT/README.md

 2. **Message Sending**:
     - The sender encrypts and signs a message for a recipient.
 The sender forwards this message to the directory.
-    - The server verifies the signature.
-If successful, it looks up the sender tag of the intended recipient by username and forwards the message to them.

 ## Database Schema
 The server uses an SQLite database to manage users and groups.
 The database schema is as follows: